Heart Disease

 If you don't understand something, ask questions.
 Bring a family member or trusted friend to your appointments for support and to take notes.

 Some health systems offer online health portals that connect to electronic health records.
 These portals may also allow you to communicate with your providers.
-You can use it to track your goals, progress, and communicate with your care team.
+You can use it to track progress to your goals and communicate with your care team.

-Follow your doctor's instructions to take your medication to treat high cholesterol, high blood pressure, or diabetes.
+Follow your doctor's instructions to take your medication to treat high blood pressure, high cholesterol, or diabetes.
 Always ask questions if you don't understand something.

 Request a comprehensive medication review from your pharmacist.
 They review all the medications you are taking to make sure that they work well together.
 Have the pharmacist explain how your medications work to maintain your heart health.